stas00/porting/transformers/fairseq-wmt19/README.md

 20 21   22        20 23
 ```

 The numbers starting with 10 map Russian words to unique numbers.
 The numbers starting with 20 do the same for English words.
-If you don't speak Russian, you can still see that the word `я` repeats twice in the sentence and it gets the same number 10 associated with it.
-Same goes for `I` (20), which is already repeated twice.
+If you don't speak Russian, you can still see that the word `я` (means 'I') repeats twice in the sentence and it gets the same number 10 associated with it.
+Same goes for `I` (20), which also repeats twice.

 A translation system works in the following stages: